-Seattle entrepreneur agrees to repay unapproved coronavirus vaccine sales in exchange for state lawsuit being dropped
+Seattle entrepreneur agrees to repay those who paid $400 for his unapproved coronavirus vaccine; state will drop lawsuit

 On both the company page and a personal one, Stine also boasted of having administered unapproved cancer treatments the past several years to customers in the U.S. and Canada.
 Stine, who has not responded to interview requests by The Seattle Times, expressed dismay on social media with the length of time needed to obtain FDA approval for drugs.

-But his deal with the Attorney General’s Office prohibits him from marketing any COVID-19 vaccine without testing and sound scientific evidence.
+His deal with the Attorney General’s Office prohibits him from marketing any COVID-19 vaccine without testing and sound scientific evidence.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.